-Operator (Dealer) of Service Station
+Operator (Dealer) of Petrol Station

-- 36. There are 3 types of service stations as follows: - (a) "Dealer Owned Dealer Operated" (DODO) service station - (b) "Company Owned Dealer Operated" (CODO) service station - (c) "Company Owned Company Operated" (COCO) service station - 37.
-The operator (retailer) of the DODO or CODO service station signed a contractual arrangement with an established oil company to sell petroleum products (petrol, diesel and other petroleum products) to its retail customers.
+- 35. There are 3 types of petrol stations such as follows: - (a) "Dealer Owned Dealer Operated" (DODO) petrol station; - (b) "Company Owned Dealer Operated" (CODO) petrol station; and - (c) "Company Owned Company Operated" (COCO) petrol station. - 36.
+The operator (dealer) of the DODO or CODO petrol station signed a contractual arrangement with an established oil company to sell petroleum products (petrol, diesel and other petroleum products) to its retail customers.
 Under the contract, the oil company imposed commission on sales.
-The COCO service station is owned and operated by the oil company itself. - 38.
-However, the service station also operates the convenience store and provides a myriad of supply of goods and services such as food & drink, car servicing, e-payment/ATM and other utility services.
+As for the COCO petrol station, it is owned and operated by the oil company itself. - 37.
+Most of the petrol station also operates a convenience store and provides a myriad of supply of goods and services such as food & drink, car servicing, e-payment/ATM and other utility services. - 38.
+The operator of the petrol station is required to be registered for GST if his taxable sales turnover exceeds the registration threshold.
+The operator is responsible to charge GST on the supply of goods and services made by the petrol station. - 39.
+With regards to the franchised goods or services and other supplies made available in the convenience store, the operator of the petrol station should charge GST on the supply made by him.
+He can claim input tax credit on his acquisitions, provided the tax invoices are issued under the operator's name and complied with other documentary requirements.

-- 39. The operator of the service station is required to be registered for GST if his taxable sales turnover exceeds the registration threshold.
-The operator is responsible to charge GST on the supply of goods and services made by the service station. - 40.
-As regards to the franchised goods or services and other supplies made available in the convenience store, the operator of the service station should charge GST on the supply made by him.
-He can claim input tax on his acquisitions, provided the tax invoices are issued under the operator's name and complied with other documentary requirements. - 41.
-The operator of the DODO or CODO service station is required to be registered for GST under his own name.
-The threshold calculation is based on the total turnover of goods and services made by the station and its convenience store within a 12 month period.
-The operator is responsible to charge GST on the supply of goods and services as provided by the service station and its convenience store. - 42.
-The COCO service station which is owned and operated by the oil company must be registered under the company's name.
-The threshold calculation is based on the total turnover of goods and services by the oil company within a 12 month period.
-The oil company is responsible to charge GST on the supply of goods and services as provided by the COCO service station and its convenience store. - 43.
-The service station also makes the following supplies: - (a) Sale of foods in the convenience store and provision of services such as car repair and car wash.
-These supplies are subject to GST at standard rate. - (b) Supply made under loyalty program.
+- 40. The operator of the DODO or CODO petrol station is required to be registered for GST under his own name.
+The threshold calculation is based on the total supply of goods and services made by the station and its convenience store within a 12 months period.
+The operator is responsible to charge GST on the supply of goods and services provided by the petrol station and its convenience store. - 41.
+The COCO petrol station which is owned and operated by the oil company must be registered under the oil company's name.
+The threshold calculation is based on the total supply of goods and services by the oil company within a 12 months period.
+The oil company is responsible to charge GST on the supply of goods and services provided by the COCO petrol station and its convenience store. - 42.
+A petrol station is normally making the following supplies: - (a) Supply of petroleum products such as petrol RON 95, petrol RON 97, diesel and Compressed Natural Gas (CNG).
+Currently, operator or dealer of a petrol station is given relief from charging GST on supply of petrol RON 95, diesel and CNG (for NGV vehicle) under section 56(3)(b) of the GST Act 2014; - (b) Supply of food in the convenience store and provision of services such as car repair and car wash.
+These supplies are subject to GST at a standard rate; - (c) Supply made under loyalty program.
 Awarding of loyalty points is not a supply.
-Goods redeemed with a loyalty card are subject to GST at standard rate at the time of redemption. - (c) Supply of free gift.
-Gift of goods not more than RM500 in value made in the course or furtherance of business to the same person in the same year is not subject to GST.
+Goods redeemed with a loyalty card are subject to GST at a standard rate at the time of redemption; - (d) Supply of free gift.
+Gift of goods worth not more than RM500 in value made in the course or furtherance of business to the same person in the same year is not subject to GST; - (e) Franchise fee paid/received by the dealer.
+This is subject to GST at a standard rate;

-- (d) Franchise fee paid/received by the retailer.
-This is subject to GST at standard rate. - (e) Rental paid/received by the retailer.
-This is subject to GST at standard rate. - (f) Prepaid card top-up service.
-The commission charged is subject to GST at standard rate.
+- (f) Rental paid/received by the dealer.
+This is subject to GST at a standard rate; and - (g) Prepaid card top-up service.
+The commission charged is subject to GST at a standard rate.